 In legal terms, your probation will be revoked.
 In reality, it means that you have chosen to demonstrate that your membership in the Cal State San Marcos community is less important to you than your actions.
-Hence, you may be separated from the community, usually by suspension for a minimum of one semester and up to as many as four.
+Hence, you may be separated from the community, usually by suspension for a minimum of one semester.
 The general period of suspension is one academic year, or two semesters, with suspension beginning immediately, regardless of the time of the academic semester.
 This means that if you are suspended after the refund or add/drop period, you will receive no academic credit for the semester or refund of your tuition fees.
 In addition, you may need to repay any financial aid already awarded for the semester.

 What does suspension mean?

 Suspension (from the Latin for "to hang up") means that your status as a student at Cal State San Marcos has been temporarily stopped.
 You may not take classes either here or at any of the campuses of the California State University system during your suspension.
 In some cases, your suspension will be extended to deny you permission to even be on any of the campuses without prior approval.
 Certain conditions might apply to return to campus, such as proof of counseling, completion of certain activities, or the like.
 Your disciplinary suspension will be noted on your transcript during the probationary period and will be removed at its successful conclusion.
 Students who are suspended for a year or more will need to reapply to attend CSUSM once the suspension is over.
 Suspensions of a year or more are permanently noted on a transcript.

 What happens if I do something wrong after I'm no longer on disciplinary probation?

 When the probationary period ends, it is not as if the slate has been wiped clean.
 A second offense will be treated as a repeat offense whether you are on probation or not.
 The difference is generally in the severity of the sanction, such as duration of the suspension, when it begins, and what conditions might be attached.